Inquests open after three people killed in Powys border crash

-Inquests into the deaths of three people killed in a road collision on the Mid Wales border in December, have been opened

-Inquests into the deaths of three people killed in a road collision on the Mid Wales border in December, have been opened.
+Inquests into the deaths of three people killed in a road collision on the mid Wales border have been opened.

-David Ian Richardson of Meadowcroft, Churchstoke was the driver of a red Toyota Yaris involved in a two vehicle collision on the A489 between Churchstoke and Lydham on December 11 2025.
+David Ian Richardson of Meadowcroft, Churchstoke was the driver of a red Toyota Yaris that was involved in a two-vehicle collision on the A489 between Churchstoke and Lydham on December 11.

-An inquest was opened and adjourned at Pontypridd Coroner’s Court on Monday by the South Wales Central Area Coroner, Kerrie Burge.
+An inquest was opened and adjourned at Pontypridd Coroner’s Court on Monday (January 12) by the South Wales Central area coroner Kerrie Burge.

-It was told that 63 year-old Mr Richardson passed away at the scene of the crash at 17.09 and he was identified by his family on December 17.
+It was told that 63 year-old Mr Richardson died at the scene of the crash and he was identified by his family on December 17.

-A post mortem was carried out by Dr Williams at the University Hospital of Wales, Cardiff and he gave an initial cause of death as multiple injuries caused by a road traffic collision.
+A post-mortem exam was carried out by Dr Williams at the University Hospital of Wales in Cardiff who gave an initial cause of death as multiple injuries caused by a road traffic collision.

 Mr Richardson was born in Liverpool in 1962.

-She also died at the scene at 17.09 and was also identified by family members on December 17.
+She also died at the scene and was also identified by family members on December 17.

-A post mortem was carried out by Dr Williams at the University Hospital of Wales and he gave an initial cause of death as multiple injuries caused by a road traffic collision.
+The initial cause of death given was multiple injuries caused by a road traffic collision.

 Mrs Richardson, 64, was born in Newcastle.

-John Pryce Jones, 86, was the driver of grey Audi 4 vehicle involved in the same collision on December 11.
+John Pryce Jones, 86, was the driver of a grey Audi involved in the same collision.

-He was airlifted to the Royal Stoke University Hospital where he passed away from his injuries on the same day.
+He was airlifted to the Royal Stoke University Hospital where he died from his injuries on the same day.

 Mr Pryce Jones lived at Newington Way, Craven Arms.

-In all three cases Ms Burge said further information is required and she adjourned all three inquests to a date to be fixed.
+In all three cases Ms Burge said further information was required, and she adjourned all three inquests to a date to be fixed.

 She passed her condolences to the families and she said the inquests would be linked when the required information is available and ready.